Doctor of Philosophy in Biomedical Sciences

 Admission terms and application deadlines

-International applications are reviewed for fall and winter admission only.
-To ensure adequate time for review, international applications must be completed at least six months before the desired date of intended enrollment in the University.
+International applicants: International applications are reviewed for fall and winter admission only.
+To ensure adequate time for review, international applications must be completed at least six months before the desired date of intended enrollment to the University.
 All international application materials must be submitted by May 1 for fall admission and by September 1 for winter admission.
-International applicants are not eligible for Special Graduate classification.

 To be considered for graduate admission, applicants must submit all of the following University and Program application documents by the published application deadlines: